Emergency Dentist — Tomball, TX

 Should I go to the emergency room?

 You might believe the emergency room is the best place to go when needing immediate dental care; however, there isn’t much the hospital can do.
 Unless you suspect you have a broken jaw or you have a medical emergency, you should go to your dentist.
-Most emergencies rooms aren’t equipped to handle dental emergencies, so they can’t treat the underlying issue.
+Most emergency rooms aren’t equipped to handle dental emergencies, so they can’t treat the underlying issue.
 The best course of action is to perform first aid at home and call our office.

 Can I wait to see my dentist?